b2cc/shellscripts/update-ipset-dyndns/README.md

 # update-ipset-dyndns

-a small shell script that reads hostnames from a file, resolves them to IP
+A small shell script that reads hostnames from a file, resolves them to IP
 addresses and adds them to an ipset.
 This allows for a static firewall /
 iptables configuration that gets updated dynamically by a cronjob.
 Useful if you've got an IP that changes often but you don't want to
 leave some ports on your server unprotected.

-Save the script to `/usr/local/bin/update-ipset-dyndns.sh`; then add an
+Save the script to `/usr/local/bin/update-ipset-dyndns.sh`, then add an
 iptables rule like this in your firewall (this would be for ssh/22, change to your liking):

 ```sh